burlachenkok/exploring-python3/python3-note.md

 2. Dump list of used dynamic libraries in the python process with [Listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls): `listdlls.exe python.exe -v > a.txt`
 3. Import numpy in python interpreter: `import numpy`
 4. Dump updated list of used dynamic libraries in the python process with [Listdlls](https://learn.microsoft.com/en-us/sysinternals/downloads/listdlls): `listdlls.exe python.exe -v > b.txt`
-5. Use one of the diff tools ([Araxis Merge](https://www.araxis.com/merge/index.en) of GNU Diff in Windows OS available as a part of [MSYS2](https://www.msys2.org/)) to compare a.txt and b.txt: `diff a.txt b.txt`.
+5. Use one of the diff tools ([Araxis Merge](https://www.araxis.com/merge/index.en) or GNU Diff in Windows OS available as a part of [MSYS2](https://www.msys2.org/)) to compare a.txt and b.txt: `diff a.txt b.txt`.

 While doing this in my Machine with installed `Numpy 1.21.4` I can observe that one of the load libraries is `openBLAS`.
 From this, we can conclude that Numpy in its implementation leverages this library.
 If you want to look into the name of symbols of specific dynamic libraries under Windows it's possible to use [dll export viewer](https://www.nirsoft.net/utils/dll_export_viewer.html).
 If you plan to automatize this process and write script in Windows Batch, Bash, or Python you should use the [dumpbin](https://learn.microsoft.com/en-us/cpp/build/reference/dumpbin-reference?view=msvc-170) tool from Microsoft MSVC Toolchain.
 For example in the following way: